encukou/fedora-livecd-python3/README.md

 fedora-livecd-python3
 =====================

-Script to find out state of Python 3 support on Fedora livecd according to official kickstarts, requires livecd-tools and git to work.
+Script to find out state of Python 3 support on Fedora livecd according to official kickstarts.

 Ironically, this has to use Yum, therefore it needs to be written in Python 2.
 DNF support for similar functionality has been requested (https://bugzilla.redhat.com/show_bug.cgi?id=1117789)